Served: 13 years

 1996 to January 26, 2010

-On January 26, 2010, about 1:00 p.m., Chief Worley and other Ross Township and area officers responded to the 1400 block of New London Road for a report of a burglary.
+On January 26, 2010, about 1:00 p.m., Chief Worley and other Ross Township and area officers responded to the 1400 block of New London Road for a report of burglary.
 One officer found footprints and began to follow them.
 Then Chief Worley found another set and advised that he was tracking them.
 Later, when officers tried to contact Chief Worley, he did not respond.

-About 2:00 p.m., a Hamilton City Police lieutenant found Chief Worley slumped over in his vehicle in the Forest Run Nature Preserve off New London Road.
+About 2:00 p.m., a Hamilton City Police lieutenant found Chief Worley slumped over in his vehicle in the Forest Run Nature Preserve at 1810 Hamilton New London Road.
 The lieutenant applied CPR until the ambulance arrived and then he was taken to Fort Hamilton Hospital.
 He was pronounced dead at the hospital.
-An autopsy revealed that he had suffered a heart attack caused by three-vessel coronary artery disease.
+An autopsy revealed that he had suffered a heart attack caused by three vessel coronary artery disease.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was further researched and revised on October 5, 2022, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
 All rights are reserved to him and the Greater Cincinnati Police Museum.